Ladies and gentlemen!

 How To Determine If A Latin American City Is Safe For Tourists

 Asking tourists who have spent little time in the city is of no use.
-Asking locals isn't much help, either, as every local in every major Central or South American city will say that their city is dangerous.
+Asking locals isn't much help, either, as every local in every major Central or South American city will say that their city is dangerous as hell.

 So, what are you to do?